wywydubs/ENVS-193DS_spring-2025_final/README.md

 analysis, and affective and exploratory visualization work.

 ## Data and File overview:
-dara: This folder contains the raw data used.
+data: This folder contains the raw data used for problem 2 and 3.
-code: This folder contains the Quarto.
+code: This folder contains the Quarto doc.
 README: This file.

 ## Rendered output